bparanj/crystal/electronics/experiments/queue/slow-quick-cap.md

    - Connect \( R_{discharge} \) in parallel with the capacitor through a push-button switch.
    - The diode prevents discharge through \( R_{charge} \).

-3. Voltage Measurement:
-   - Place the multimeter across the capacitor to monitor its voltage.
+Place the multimeter across the capacitor to monitor its voltage.

 ### Steps: